UART. Lesing av og skriving til serieporten. Forklaring av baudrate.

 HAL_Delay(500);

-Also observe the Logic analyzer output: 500ms delay
+Also observe the Logic analyzer output on Rx pin on CN5 connector: 500ms delay

 What if we want to send a string data?